isaacam517/loja_virtual/README.md

 Java 11
 Angular 16
 AWS
-Funcionalidades
-Cadastro e gerenciamento de usuários
-Cadastro e gerenciamento de fornecedores
-Cadastro e gerenciamento de clientes
-Cadastro e gerenciamento de funcionários
-Cadastro e gerenciamento de produtos
-Integração com API de Geração de Nota Fiscal Integração com API de Cálculo de Frete
+Features
+User registration and management
+Supplier registration and management
+Customer registration and management
+Employee registration and management
+Product registration and management
+Integration with Invoicing API
+Integration with Shipping Calculation API
-Integração com APIs de Pagamentos (Pix, Boleto, Cartão) Hospedagem
+Integration with Payments APIs (Pix, Boleto, Card) Hosting
-A aplicação será hospedada na AWS (Amazon Web Services).
+The application will be hosted on AWS (Amazon Web Services).